-The Watermelon effect of SLA's on ITSM and Service Experience.
-Why XLAs?
+The Watermelon Effect of SLAs on ITSM and IT Service Experience

-In this article we speak about the effects SLA's has on ITSM and Service Experience, i.e. The Watermelon Effect.
-Watch the 50 second video to get a quick intro to the topic.
+This article looks at the effects SLAs have on ITSM and service experience, i.e., The Watermelon Effect.
+Watch the 50-second video to get a quick intro to the topic.

 What do you think about the value, and appropriateness, of IT service desk service level agreements (SLAs)?
 Are you still heavily reliant on traditional SLAs for understanding your service desk’s performance?